• Skip to main content

 • About

-Home » Early monarchs in Scotland » King Malcolm II (r.
-1005-1034)
+Home » Early monarchs » King Malcolm II (r.1005-1034)

-King Malcolm II (r.
-1005-1034)
+King Malcolm II (r.1005-1034)

 Malcolm II (Mael Coluim mac Cinaeda), king in Scotland, ruled between 1005 and 1034.
 He took the throne after defeating his cousin Kenneth III at the Battle of Monzievaird near Crieff.